c4arl0s/UnderstandingAndUsingCPointers/README.md

 #      + [Resource Acquisition Is Initialization ]()
 #      + [Using Exception Handlers 56 Summary]()
 # 3. [Pointers and Functions]()

+Pointers contribute immensely to a function's capability.
+They allow data to be passed and modified by a function.
+Complex data can also be passed and returned from a function in the form of a pointer to a structure.
+When pointers hold the address of a function, they provide a means of dynamically control a program's execution flow.
+In this chapter, we will explore the power of pointers as used with functions and learn how to use them to solve many real-world problems.

+To understand functions and their use with pointers, a good understanding of the program stack is needed.
+The program stack is used by most modern block-structured languages, such as C, to support the execution of functions. **When a function is invoked, its stack frame is created and then pushed onto the program stack.
+When function returns, its stack frame is popped off of the program stack.

+When working with functions, there are two areas where pointers becoe useful.
+The first is when we pass a pointer to a function.
+This allows the function to modify data.
+This allows the function to modify data referenced by the pointer and to pass blocks of information more efficiently.

+The second area is declaring a pointer to a function.
+In essece, function notation is pointer notation.
+The function's name evaluates to the address of the function, and the function's parameter are passed to the function.
+As we will see, function pointers provide additional capability to control the execution flow of a program.

+In this section, we will establish the foundation for understanding and working with functions and pointers.
+Because of the pervasiveness of functions and pointers, this foundation should serve you well.

 #   - [Program Stack and Heap ]()
 #      + [Program Stack ]()
 #      + [Organization of a Stack Frame]()